 Start a Home Business

-Edited by Maria Sharon Ubando, Anonymous, JMA, Lynn and 3 others
+Edited by Maria Sharon Ubando, JMA, Lynn, Graeme and 2 others

 You don't have to be in a nice and expensive brick and mortar establishment just to be in business.
 In fact, you can get started right at your home with little to no capital at all.
 With the right strategy, tools and marketing, you can be a business owner and be your own boss.